 The best season of the year is soon upon us.
 A.K.A, festival season.
 Yes, that’s right – it will soon be time to adorn ourselves in glitter, bum bags and wellies (even though wellies are never really that necessary.)
 There are now SO many festivals to choose from, whether it be here on the British Isles or overseas.
-So, grab a can of cider and kick back… here at CLiKD, we are festival fanatics and we’ve rounded up a list of some music filled weekends to tickle your fancy this summer!
+So, grab a can of cider and kick back… here at CLiKD, we love festivals, total festival fanatics and we’ve rounded up a list of some music filled weekends to tickle your fancy this summer!

 For the one who likes organised fun (and good food): Open’er Festival – Gdynia